shihweichieh2023/IVcurve_tester/HARDWARE.md

 - **Negative Terminal**:
   - Connects to MUX COM pin (9)
   - Connects to MOSFET source

+### Voltage Measurement
+- MUX SIG pin (1) connects to ESP32 ADC (GPIO1)
+- A voltage divider (1:1 ratio) is used before the ADC input
+- This halves the input voltage to stay within ESP32's 3.3V range
+- Raw ADC readings are multiplied by 2 in software to get actual voltage
+- Maximum measurable voltage: 6.6V (3.3V * 2)

 ### OLED Display (SSD1306)
 - VCC -> 3.3V